alfre2v/python_meetup_ansible_demo/README.md

 ### Admin user

-For the admin interface I created an admin user:
+Part of this demo app customizes a view in Django's [admin interface](https://docs.djangoproject.com/en/5.0/ref/contrib/admin/).

+In order to access the admin interface you need to create a user with administration rights:

 ```text
 $ python manage.py createsuperuser